Shotover Jetboat ride is one of the very most popular things to do in Queenstown.

 Do you need a car to explore Queenstown?

-Having a car is a great idea if you are touring more of the South Island like we did, or if you decide to stay outside of the Central Business District (CBD) in Queenstown.
+Having a rental car is a great idea if you are road-tripping around the South Island like we did, or if you choose to stay outside central Queenstown.

 How many days should I spend in Queenstown?